 The documentation included a schematic plan of the proposed signalised crossing for the at Bishopsford Road (by Malmesbury Road) and cycle track link with Newstead walk.
 This latest drawing, reproduced below, does little to alleviate the previously discussed concerns around the potential for conflict in relation to cyclists on Bishopsford Road (so not on the Cycleway alignment), who wish to access the Newstead Walk path, and cyclists exiting from Malmesbury Road on ot the Bishopsford Road shared-use footway.

-Also on 19 February 2020, we received the very welcome news from council officers that Transport for London had agreed to fund a link from the Cycleway to St Helier Hospital, and a plan of the proposed link was provided (see below).
-The link, as proposed, was not quite as hoped for (see 5.3.6 above), so in our reply to the news (blog post forthcoming) we asked for reassurance from TfL that bidirectional tracks on the east side of Wrythe Lane were the best infrastructure option in terms of enabling the expansion of the facility in the future.
+Also on 19 February 2020, we received the very welcome news from council officers that Transport for London had agreed to fund a link from the Cycleway to St Helier Hospital, and a plan of the proposed link was provided (see diagram below).
+The link, as proposed, was not quite as hoped for (see 5.3.6 above), so in our reply to the news (see Link between Sutton’s first proposed Cycleway and St Helier hospital approved) we asked for reassurance from TfL that bidirectional tracks on the east side of Wrythe Lane were the best infrastructure option in terms of enabling the expansion of the facility in the future.